About

 This solves the Regular Expression Induction (REI) problem in a significant and practical way.

-Up to 17 regexes are learned for each input set—providing options between Optimality, Readability, and Abstractions.
+Up to 23 regexes are learned for each input set—providing a choice between Optimality, Readability, and Abstractions.

 Definitions